 No Video or Audio Recording of Movie and TV Panels

-No video or audio recording of any of the movie and television panels is allowed.
+No video or audio recording of the footage on the screen during movie and television panels is allowed.
 The footage shown in these panels are exclusives brought to us by the studios and networks.
 Please respect their rights and allow us to continue to show this type of material to our attendees.